| Title: | Plot Lexis Diagrams for Demographic Purposes |

 entry or birth dates.

-exit or death dates, NA
+exit or death dates, NA if not observed.

 lexis.hmd()